-Owning a bike is a right of passage for any child.
+Owning a bike is a rite of passage for any child.
 Bikes give children the freedom and independence to explore the world, playing outside with friends and family and making memories that will last a lifetime.
-That’s why we host our annual Bikes for Kids event, during which we provide bikes to local kids and teens with disabilities.
+That’s why Variety hosts our annual Bikes for Kids event, when we provide bikes to local kids and teens with disabilities.

-At this year’s event, held on November 16, 2019, we gave away 229 bikes to these children and their families, including 188 standard bikes and 41 therapeutic bikes.
-Our standard bikes are those you might find on a shelf at the store, while the therapeutic bikes are adapted and built to fit each rider’s unique needs.
+At this year’s event on November 16, 2019, we gave away 229 bikes to children and their families, including 188 standard bikes and 41 therapeutic bikes.
+Standard bikes are those you might find on a shelf at the store, while therapeutic bikes are adapted and built to fit each rider’s unique needs.

-For many of these children, especially those who received therapeutic bikes, this event was the first time they received a bike of their very own.
+For many children, especially those who received therapeutic bikes, Bikes for Kids 2019 was the first time they rode a bike of their very own.
 The gigantic smiles on the faces of each child, and the happy tears in the eyes of each parent, said it all – being able to ride a bike is a thrilling feeling.

-Lucia Rosenbloom, honorary chair of Bikes for Kids, joined us at the event to help emcee and build bikes.
+Lucia Rosenbloom, honorary chair, helped emcee the event and build bikes.

 “I’ve been involved with Bikes for Kids since 2008 and this event is always one of my favorite days of the year,” Lucia says.
 “It brings me great joy to witness what can happen when members of a community band together to help those in need.”